Water Polo

 #7 Dimitrios Hatzis

-Dimitris Hatzis was born in 2008 and comes from the academies of the Vouliagmeni Nautical Club.
-He is competing for the men's team for the second year.
-Vouliagmeni.At the same time, with the The national youth team, of which he was captain, has achieved third place in Europe and sixth in the world.
-With the national youth team, he ranked sixth in the world.
+Dimitris Hatzis was born in 2008 and comes from the academies of the Vouliagmeni Swimming Club.
+This year he is afor the second year in the men's team of the Βouliagmenis.
+As a member of Children's national team, which he captained, has been ranked third in Europe and sixth in the world.

 Defender